plebbit/roadmap/README.md

 - [ ] Make createSigner a native function with a `sign()` method to protect privateKey against XSS
 - [ ] Sort by active
 - [ ] PlebbitOptions.timeout for how long to keep retrying getComment/Subplebbit if it fails (currently doesn't retry at all)
+- [ ] Pass `acceptedChallengeTypes` in Plebbit constructor
+- [ ] Make `updateInterval` and `publishInterval` public APIs
+- [ ] API for `postTitleMinLength`
+- [ ] Comment.archived and subplebbit.settings.archiveTimestampOlderThan, archiveLastReplyTimestampOlderThan
+- [ ] Spec for public gateway providers and public pubsub providers challenges
+- [ ] Retry infinity getComment, getSubplebbit, getPage with a global timeout in plebbitOptions

 ## `plebbit-react`